Here are some of Hloom’s greatest resume hits. They’re designed by Hloom resume expert’s and appropriate to use for a wide variety of jobs.

 However, if you're looking for an open job position in a creative field like marketing, design and advertising or a lifestyle brand like a magazine or video production, use a Creative or Contemporary resume from our libraries.

 If you’re an entry-level or young job seeker with less than 10 years of experience, use a one-page resume.
-Certified resume writers recommend adding a page for every additional year, so this is a good length for you.
+As PARWCC certified resume writers, we recommend adding a page for every additional ten years of experience.

-There are three common resume formats you can choose from: chronological, combination and functional.
-According to career experts at The Muse, most employers prefer the chronological resume format because it is easy to quickly understand your career history.
-However, you can easily choose either the chronological and combination formats.
-They both feature the same sections in slightly rearranged structures.
-You can learn more about that in our dedicated format guide.
+Of the three common resume formats you can choose from: chronological, combination and functional, according to career experts at The Muse, most employers prefer the chronological format because it is easy to quickly understand your career history.
+That’s why it is the most popular.

-A one-page resume may be the standard format accepted by employers, but they’re willing to look at longer resumes in our current digital age, according to The Muse.
+A one-page resume may be the standard format accepted by employers, but they’re willing to look at longer resumes in our current digital age.
 Your resume can be longer if you have more than 10 years of experience if each of your previous job roles included unique responsibilities that directly relate to the open job post.
+The general rule is one page for every ten years.